Don’t let your veterinarian present you with a single option for surgical repair of your dog’s torn cruciate ligament.

 Today, let’s discuss Triple Tibial Osteotomy (TTO).

-The first time I came across this information was on a New Zealand Rottweiler forum.
+I first came across this information on a New Zealand Rottweiler forum.
 It caught my attention, so I did some further research.

 This approach to repair a stifle with a ruptured ACL originates in Australia.

-It was developed by a New Zealand orthopedic specialist Dr. Warrick Bruce and seems to be quickly gaining popularity in New Zealand, Australia, and England.
+It was developed by a New Zealand orthopedic specialist Dr. Warrick Bruce and quickly gained popularity in New Zealand, Australia, and England.

-It appears to be a good alternative and I am hoping that it will become an option for dogs here also.
+It appears to be a good alternative, and I hope it will also become an option for dogs here.

 Why might TTO be better?